 The qualifying conditions for the scheme are explained in more detail in our main SEISS guidance, but broadly SEISS can provide taxable grants to those earning up to £50,000 on average from self-employment and who get the majority of their income from self-employment.

-While it is no longer possible to make a claim for the first two grants under SEISS, on 24 September 2020 the government announced that the scheme would be extended to provide grants notionally covering the three-month periods from 1 November 2020 to 31 January 2020 and 1 February 2020 to 30 April 2020.
-At the time of writing, we await final details of the rules for this extension.
+While it is no longer possible to make a claim for the first two grants under SEISS, on 24 September 2020 the government announced that the scheme would be extended to provide grants notionally covering the three-month periods from 1 November 2020 to 29 January 2021 and 1 February 2021 to 30 April 2021.

 Under the original scheme rules, the amount of the taxable grant is based upon the person’s total trading income, usually averaged over the three tax years: 2016/17, 2017/18 and 2018/19.